 Jordan stood by Scott’s side proud and occasionally joking and laughing.
 But got a little emotional for what her brother had to say for the reading.
 Scott’s sister also had some lovely things to say in her reading, and both the couple appreciated those lovely words.

 They committed their vows to each other, and when Jordan said in her vowels that Scott is perfect even on the rare occasion he would make a mistake, everyone broke out into laughter.
-They sealed it with a kiss, a smile, and cheers.
-Finally Husband and Wife, they signed the marriage certificate and made their way with everyone congratulating them.
+Then they sealed it with a kiss, a smile, and cheers.
+Finally Husband and Wife.
+They signed the marriage certificate and made their way with everyone congratulating them.
 Movie Scene Productions was there to capture all of their special moments with family, friends.

 A perfect day for a perfect couple, sun was shining, beaming on the lovely couple enabling them to enjoy their wonderful day at the beach and the general public seemed to take interest in what was going on near by.

-The lovely couple together with their bridal party returned to the VW kombi van for a short trip down the road to South Melbourne's Kerferd rd pier for some photographs.
+The lovely couple together with their bridal party returned to the VW kombi van for a short trip down the road to South Melbourne’s Kerferd rd pier for their wedding photographs.

 At about 6pm the MC introduced the bridal party and then the Bride and Groom.
 They broke into a dance routine and made their way to the bridal table.

 The night was filled with lots of laughs, plenty of beer and drinks, tasty food, great music, belly laughter and happy tears, everyone was having a wonderful time for the beautiful couple.

 The night ended with all the guests circling Scott & Jordan while they said their goodbyes to everyone.
 One last dance for the newlyweds and that’s when Scott did a break-dance and grabbed Jordan and lifted her up and away they went.